Better Boarding. Beyond Training.

 Rescue & Sheltering Awareness Database: click here to be taken to the google doc

+RIC pledges are based on a system of honesty and accessibility.
 A pledge can be submitted by a rescue or shelter at any time completely for free.
-Once a pledge is submitted and reviewed for completeness, the organization will gain access to downloadable graphics to add to their website or social media and join the RIC community online.
+Once a pledge is submitted, the organization or individual is free to use the above downloadable graphics to add to their website or social media and join the RIC community online on Facebook here or by searching "Rescue Innovation Cooperative" on Facebook in Groups.

 RIC offers four pledge opportunities for shelters and rescues including RIC's most prestigious Visionary pledge and three pledges with specific areas of focus: Responsibility, Community, and Longevity.
 These pledges and badges are also available to individuals that engage in private rescuing and rehome work.